-If you're a landlord, do you need to file IRS Form 1099-MISC to report payments you make to independent contractors, such as property managers and repair people?
-Surprisingly, until now, it has never been clear.
+Businesses use IRS Form 1099-NEC i to report payments over $600 made to independent contractors (before 2021, Form 1099-NEC was used).
+If you're a landlord, do you need to file IRS Form 1099-NEC to report payments you make to independent contractors, such as property managers and repair people?
+Surprisingly, until recently, it has never been clear.
 Some people believed landlords didn't have to file 1099s at all, or needed to file them only if they wanted to qualify as real estate professionals for purposes of the passive loss rules.
-Until now, the IRS never provided a definitive answer.
-However, the IRS has recently made it clear that all landlords should file Form 1099-MISC.
+However, the IRS has recently made it clear that all landlords should file Form 1099-NEC.

 Additionally, when your rental activity qualifies as a business, you get the best possible tax treatment when you sell your rental property.
 Any gains are treated as capital gains, which are subject to a lower tax rate than ordinary income.
 If you sell the property at a loss, you may deduct the loss without limit against all your income.
 Such losses are limited to $3,000 per year if your rental activity qualifies as an investment activity, not a business.

 One of the most significant changes brought about by the Tax Cuts and Jobs Act was the creation of a brand new tax deduction for pass-through businesses.
 Pass-through business owners who qualify may deduct up to 20% of their net business income from their income taxes during 2018 through 2025.
 Landlords whose rental activity qualifies as a business may take the pass-through deduction.